tinestaric/BCAppManagement/Scripts/Upgrade BC Version/ReadMe.md

 ## 8. Set IIS Instance Settings
  - Stop the IIS instance
+ - Backup navsettings.json file from the wwwroot\instance folder
  - Override files in wwwroot folder with files in WebPublish folder.
 WebPublish is in the install directory.
 This is only necessary for non-default instances, as default instance is updated during the installation of new BC version
- - Set correct ports and authentication method in navsettings.json which is in the instance folder in wwwroot
+ - resotre navserver.json file
  - for AAD set AadApplicationId and AadAuthorityUri, this is mandatory for default instance as well
 ## 8. Enjoy!